 CNN Travel's series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy.

-Singapore (CNN)What with all the hair dye and lousy music the kids are always listening to, most of us cringe at the thought of turning 50.
+Singapore (CNN)What with all the hair dye and complaining about the lousy music the kids are always listening to, most of us cringe at the thought of turning 50.

-The entire city-state has gone into high-octane party mode this year to celebrate 50 years of independence, with big events slated for the weekend of National Day on August 9.
+The entire city-state went into high-octane party mode in 2015 to celebrate 50 years of independence, with a series of big events for the weekend of National Day.

-As part of the Republic's Jubilee celebrations, Singapore President Tony Tan has declared August 7 a public holiday, making August 7-10 a long weekend for locals and visitors alike to celebrate Singapore's 50th birthday.
+As part of the Republic's Jubilee celebrations, Singapore President Tony Tan declared a new public holiday in August, creating a long weekend for locals and visitors alike to celebrate.

-For every one of those years, we've picked a reason the city-state popularly known as the Little Red Dot (see reason no. 46 for an explanation) is the world's greatest city.
+For every one of those years, we've picked 50 reasons the city-state popularly known as the Little Red Dot (see reason no. 46 for an explanation) is the world's greatest city.

 1. A party like it's 1965